shabnamt/jointMultitaskEmo/README.md

 # Contact
 If you have any questions please contact stafresh@umd.edu.
 ## Citation
+Join model of Emotions Please cite this paper.
 @inproceedings{tafreshi2018emotion,
   title={Emotion detection and classification in a multigenre corpus with joint multi-task deep learning}, author={Tafreshi, Shabnam and Diab, Mona}, booktitle={Proceedings of the 27th international conference on computational linguistics}, pages={2905--2913}, year={2018}
+}
+Data usage, please cite this paper.
+@inproceedings{tafreshi2018sentence,
+  title={Sentence and clause level emotion annotation, detection, and classification in a multi-genre corpus}, author={Tafreshi, Shabnam and Diab, Mona}, booktitle={Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018)}, year={2018}
 }